RishiDesai/FaceEnhance/README.md

 1. Set up your Hugging Face token:
    - Create a token at [Hugging Face](https://huggingface.co/settings/tokens)
+   - Log into Hugging Face and accept their terms of service to download Flux
    - Set the following environment variables:
      ```
      export HUGGINGFACE_TOKEN=your_token_here
      export HF_HOME=/path/to/your/huggingface_cache
      ```
-   - Models will be downloaded to `$HF_HOME` and then symlinked to `./ComfyUI/models/`
+   - Models will be downloaded to `$HF_HOME` and symlinked to `./ComfyUI/models/`
-   - Hugging Face requires login for downloading Flux

 2. Create the virtual environment:
    ```